-We moan when it’s cold!
+And we moan when it’s cold!

 Lets’s face it, whatever the weather us Brits LOVE to have a good old moan about it!

 It’s no secret that I’m not a HOT day person.
 I don’t cope very well in the heat.
-I suffered with heat sickness as a child and really don’t cope very well.
+I suffered from heat sickness as a child and really don’t cope very well.
 I’m irritable and ratty, and everything feels like such a chore in the sweltering heat!

 You’re more likely to find me hiding away inside or tucked neatly under a huge sun umbrella with my VERY white legs.
-On the subject of that, I do look odd in the summer with my tanned face, arms and feet and the rest of my body as white as can be.
-Ha ha!
+On the subject of that, I do look odd in the summer with my tanned face, arms, and feet, and the rest of my body as white as can be.
+Haha!